+In recent years, Leo has enjoyed a prolific live touring schedule.
 Recent tours have included the 37 date 2019 Wheatus Spring World Tour, through the UK, Germany, Netherlands, and South Africa and the 20 date 2018 Wheatus UK/Ireland tour, featuring a full direct support Theater run opening for British band "A".
-These shows included performances at distinguished venues, such as the London Shepherd's Bush Empire and Nottingham Rock City.
 Furthermore, he was also the drummer for the 39 date 2017 Wheatus UK/ European tour, which included 7 countries and ended with a performance at the 2017 Isle of Wight Festival.
 Other touring highlights have included drumming on Wheatus' 2016 18 date Arena tour supporting UK group Busted, which featured sold-out performances at some of the world's biggest selling venues such as the O2 Arena London, Glasgow SSE Hydro, Manchester Arena, and Wembley Arena.
 He was also a member of the 42 date 2015 Wheatus 15th anniversary European tour, in which he played drums for both headlining and support artists Wheatus and Mike Doughty, headlining festivals in Germany and Ireland, while also appearing on the Ray D'Arcy show, broadcasted to 500 thousand viewers, and featured live on Ireland's premiere TV network RTÉ One.

-Leo is also a passionate educator and continues to grow his private lesson studio, featuring students from age 6 to adults.
+Leo is also a passionate educator and frequently collaborates with educational institutions while expanding his private lesson studio, working with students of all ages.
 He completed his Masters of Arts in K-12 Music Education at Hunter College in 2015, being the recipient of the Agnes Duffy graduation prize for academic merit.
 As an undergraduate student, he graduated from the Macaulay Honors Program at Hunter College and was the sole recipient of the Libbie Van Arsdale Memorial Prize for outstanding achievement in music.